 Well, you’re in luck!
 We’re here to give you the complete run-down so you can show off your expertise as soon as the weather starts to warm up.

 What is a Pellet Grill?

-Unless you’re active in the BBQ world, you may never have heard of a pellet grill.
+Unless you’re active in BBQ, you may never have heard of a pellet grill.
 So, first things first – what the heck is it?

-Well, a pellet grill is an outdoor cooking device that combines features of a charcoal/gas grill, smoker, and an oven.
+Well, a pellet grill is an outdoor cooking device that combines charcoal/gas grill, smoker, and oven features.

 Pellet grills can cook foods over both direct and indirect heat, making them incredibly versatile.

-The fuel source for pellet grills are pellets of wood that have been dried and ground into sawdust.
+The fuel source for pellet grills is pellets of wood that have been dried and ground into sawdust.